Home > KMC Blog index > Current article

 In the second discussion is addressing the importance of social economy

-Charles rapson from the West Midlands combined authority emphasizing the importance of using social enterprise to address equality's particular social issues and matters.
+Charles Rapson from the West Midlands Combined Authority emphasising the importance of using social enterprise to address equality's particular social issues and matters.
 Collaboration is the only way to maintain stability against any social or popular changes which could be a danger.
-Charles also has his frustration by requesting people in social enterprise to stop saying not for profit.
+Charles also has his frustration by requesting people in social enterprise to stop saying the term "not for profit".
 The emphasis is that it's a combination of organisations making a profit but with a social cause.

 Dr Gregory Roberts addresses The importance of breaking away from what we are used to at the same time the importance of being self sufficient.
-He reminded us how we cannot talk about the progress of Birmingham and the West Midlands without emphasising the positive achievement of multicultural people.
+He reminded us how we cannot talk about the progress of Birmingham and the West Midlands without emphasising the positive achievement of people from a multicultural background.

-Vira Viaitkute from Media Cooperative emphasizes that collaboration is having a vision of the key ingredient of process and action.
+Vira Viaitkute from Media Cooperative emphasises that collaboration is having a vision of the key ingredient of process and action.

 Other voices on this discussion includes how art can be a power level of social change even if there's a system to try to control creativity.
 Also creative arts should penetrate the scope of the world.